ludenticus/vpn-switcher/README.md

 ## Description

-Script for switching VPN connections under Linux.
+**vpn-switcher** is a bash script for switching VPN connections under Linux.
 In order to alternate VPNs, it will connect to the earliest used VPN.

 ## Who can benefit from this script?